hanrichard/stan-test/my-app/README.md

 - To improve the UI for mobile and tablet views

+- To create a theme

 - To create a UI component lib and include all components

 - To add more unit tests

 ### What would you do differently if you were allocated more time?

-- Try to use TDD
+- Try to use react-query lib to have better cache support

+- Try to spend more time on unit tests

 - Try to use google fonts to make UI looks nicer